Trade Like a Pro: Top 10 Claude Prompts for Stock Analysis (2026)

 Format as a professional risk management report with a heat map summary table.

-My current portfolio: [LIST YOUR HOLDINGS WITH APPROXIMATE PERCENTAGES AND TOTAL PORTFOLIO VALUE]"
+My current portfolio: [LIST YOUR HOLDINGS WITH APPROXIMATE PERCENTAGES AND TOTAL PORTFOLIO VALUE]

 4. A JPMorgan-Level Earnings Breakdown

-"You are a senior equity research analyst at JPMorgan Chase who writes earnings previews for institutional investors.
+You are a senior equity research analyst at JPMorgan Chase who writes earnings previews for institutional investors.

 I need a complete earnings analysis before a company reports.
-Deliver:

 Last 4 quarters earnings vs estimates (beat or miss history)